 Science Assessment for the Next Generation

-Nearly two dozen states have adopted Next Generation Science Standards (NGSS)* or similar integrated standards that set a new direction for science education and assessment.
+Nearly two dozen states have adopted the Next Generation Science Standards (NGSS)* or similar integrated standards that set a new direction for science education and assessment.
 The NGSS join Science and Engineering Practices with Disciplinary Core Ideas and Crosscutting Concepts to make up three-dimensional performance expectations (PEs).

 - Expectations for educators—Multi-dimensional standards require science educators to present opportunities for investigation and application that integrate content, practices, and crosscutting concepts in instruction.

 - New expectations for student performance—Students need to think like scientists, demonstrating rich understanding and discovery across all dimensions of the PEs to explain phenomena and find solutions to design problems.

 - Time—These standards are not merely updates or revisions.
 They require a new way of thinking about instruction and assessment.
 Busy teachers need time to truly understand them, and to plan and incorporate new methods of instruction and testing.
 Plus, students need time to work with materials and approaches that require them to learn and respond differently.

 - Continuity—Many states and districts are using their existing science assessments while they develop assessments aligned to the new standards.
 Students are being tested on the previous standards at the same time as their classroom learning is changing.
 It’s especially challenging for teachers to make instruction and assessment cohesive as they address both previous and new sets of standards.

 - Resources—To truly address the standards requires new curriculum and assessment materials; retrofitting previous science content doesn’t cut it.
 So it’s taking time for developers to offer high quality 3-dimensional content.
 And it takes time for district and state leaders to evaluate and adopt new approaches.
 (See “Time,” above!)

 Addressing the Challenges